R3Conclave/conclave-core-sdk/README.md

   The Java [`EnclaveMail`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.mail/-enclave-mail/index.html)
   object is converted to a simpler Python equivalent which is just a class holding the body, envelope and authenticated sender.
 The topic and sequence number are ignored for now.
 The authenticated sender is represented by its encoded binary form in `bytes`.
-This function is also much simpler than `receiveMail` in that the response can simply be returned from the function and it will encrypted as a response mail back to the sender key and posted.
+The return value (if there is one) is treated as a response and is encrypted as Mail back to the sender.
+A single `bytes` value is treated as the reponse body, whilst a tuple of `bytes` is treated as the body and envelope.

 These functions need to be defined in a single Python file and are all optional.
 Not defining them is equivalent to not overriding the equivalent method from `Enclave`.
 The Python script must exist in the enclave Gradle module under `src/main/python`.
 Only one Python script is supported at this time.
 Otherwise, everything else is the same as a Java or Kotlin project.
 The Python enclave module needs to be part of a Gradle multi-module project with the host module taking a dependency to the enclave module.
-You can take the [hello world code](https://github.com/R3Conclave/conclave-tutorials/tree/master/hello-world) and modify the `enclave` module accordingly.

-The Python script only has access to an `enclave_sign(data)` global function, which allows the given data `bytes` to be signed by the enclave's private signing key.
+The Python script also has access to an `enclave_sign(data)` global function, which allows the given data `bytes` to be signed by the enclave's private signing key.
 This is equivalent to [`signer()`](https://docs.conclave.net/api/-conclave%20-core/com.r3.conclave.enclave/-enclave/signer.html) in the Java API.

+The easiest way to use and test the API is to modify the latest [hello world](https://github.com/R3Conclave/conclave-tutorials/tree/master/hello-world) and replace the Java enclave with a Python one.
+If you need any help then please do [reach out](#community) we'll be happy to help.If you also have feedback on the API then we'd love to hear it.

 ### How it works